praveenraghuvanshi1512/AIML/Meetup_29_June_2019/README.md

-**Save :** Save generated model after training in binary format in order to use it in a application such as desktop or web.
+**Save :** Save generated model after training in binary format in order to use it in other applications such as desktop or web.

 1. Add reference to System.IO to be used by Path.Combine()